Session Restore

 Are running processes restored?

 Running processes cannot be automatically restarted because they may have side effects.
 Chau7 restores the tab in the correct working directory so you can restart the process with a single up-arrow and enter.
-The tab's scrollback buffer from before the restart is not preserved, as the shell process is new.

 Can I disable session restore?